flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

        [https://developer.apple.com/documentation/packagedescription](https://developer.apple.com/documentation/packagedescription).

        :::tip
-       If you add additional targets to your `Package.swift` file, try to name them uniquely.
+       If you add targets to your `Package.swift` file, use unique names.
-       If your target name conflicts with another target from another package, this can cause issues for developers that use your plugin.
+       This avoids conflicts with targets from other packages.
        :::

 14. Update your `ios/plugin_name.podspec` to point to new paths.